xratberkeley/decal-site/labs/Oculus/lab1.md

 **Patch / Patch and Run**: Shorter process of building an apk from previous resources.

-We will use **Patch and Run** because we will be making small iterations.
-First, select the Oculus Quest 2 as the run device (you will need to approve inside the headset to select the device).
+We will use **Build and Run** first, then on extra iterations, you can **Patch and Run** First, select the Oculus Quest 2 as the run device (you will need to approve inside the headset to select the device).
 Then check the **Development Build** box.
-Then try to patch and run!
+Then try to build!
 This will take a while on the first time you run it, so feel free to take a break!
 If it takes more than 5 minutes, let us know.

+*Note: when building, give it any name when prompted.*

 ![image](../../assets/images/oculus/lab1/VRDecal-11.png)